 Kayla Adams, Administrative Assistant.
 Kayla handles enrollment, phone calls and emails, and helps parents with scheduling makeup classes and private sessions.
 Kayla holds a B.A. in Theatre Arts from Western Washington University.
 She is currently working remotely from Chicago, where she is pursuing a career in theatre direction.

 Schedule & Enrollment

-In response to ongoing uncertainties about COVID-19, all childbirth classes will be held online via Zoom through 2020.
-I’m experienced with this platform and have adapted the entire course for distance learning, so we’ll make the most of the virtual classroom, and Tracy will schedule a private check-in with each student (or couple) via Zoom between Classes 5 and 6.
+All classes are online via Zoom.
+I’m experienced with this platform and have adapted the entire course for distance learning, so we’ll make the most of the virtual classroom, and I encourage students to schedule a private meeting via Zoom between Classes 5 and 6.
 Additional support between all sessions will be available via email and phone, as needed.

 Classes are conducted on the Zoom online platform

 Tuition includes 7-Sessions & All Materials

 5 Childbirth Preparaton Sessions